 Since the problem treated in this work involves the encoding of multiple points, it is necessary to introduce the multidimensional version of the Fourier analysis presented in the previous section.
-In \cite{fourier2} an extension of the results in \cite{fourier} is presented: they analyze the case when a multidimensional input is introduced in the quantum circuit and they propose several architectures that generate multidimensional truncated Fourier series given by the following equation,
+In \cite{fourier2} an extension of \cite{fourier} is presented where they analyze use of a multidimensional by proposing several architectures generating a multidimensional truncated Fourier series given by the following equation,